modm-io/modm/tools/build_script_generator/scons/module.md

 See the `:platform:fault` module for details how to receive the coredump data.

+#### scons itm

+Configures OpenOCD in tracing mode to output ITM channel 0 on SWO pin and displays the serial output stream.
+(\* *only Cortex-M targets*)

+See the `:platform:itm` module for details how to use the ITM as a logging output.

 #### scons symbols

 Dumps the symbol table for your executable.